appliedaistudio/solution_readme-template/README.md

 <!-- ROADMAP -->
 ## Roadmap
 This section is extremely important.
 Do not delete this, skip this, or leave it blank.
 Create content similar to the example below.
+Update this section regularly.

 - [x] Add Changelog
 - [x] Add back to top links